webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Character-Arcs/Redemption.md

 ---
 aliases:
 - Redemption"
 tags:
 - Compendium/CSRD/en/Character-Arcs/Redemption
 - Character-Arc
-title: Redemption"
-collection: Character-Arcs
-kind: Compendium
 ---
 ## Redemption
 >You’ve done something very wrong, but you want to atone and make it right again.
 This is like the Justice arc or the Undo a Wrong arc, except you are the wrongdoer.
 This could be a follow-up to the Fall From Grace arc.